 Saving money on daily commute, no need to worry about what to wear and no office politics to deal with… are just a handful of benefits to working from home (WFH).
 Many Americans have been forced to adjust to WFH conditions, creating a major shift in their daily routines.
 However, a change in working environment is good for the soul, thus, may also increase productivity amongst employees and employers alike.
-Considering some of the cost-saving benefits of WFH, would employees actually forfeit a portion of their salary in order to continue working from home?
+Considering some of the cost-saving benefits of WFH, would employees actually agree on a pay cut for a portion of their salary in order to continue working from home?

 RealBusinessSavings.com, provider of business money-saving and making resources, conducted a survey of 3,500 American employees to evaluate attitudes toward altered working environments, given the current circumstances.
 Overall, it was found that the average American employee would take a $316 pay cut per month in order to continue working from home after lockdown.